datapartnership/morocco-earthquake-impact/notebooks/ntl-analysis/README.md

 The below tables show the 30 administrative zones with the largest earthquake intensities.
 The csv files [here](https://github.com/datapartnership/morocco-earthquake-impact/tree/main/notebooks/ntl-analysis/tables/ntl_adm2_adm3) provide data for all administrative zones.

+Across all of Morocco, the average nighttime lights in 2014 was 27.80; after the earthquake, average nighttime lights was 40.73---a 46% increase.

 ```{figure} figures/eq_table_adm2.png
 ---
 scale: 40%